a-karma/Bogor_Workshop/DAY_4/Session3.md

 > Exercise 1
 >
-> Prepare your working directory for this session by following all the steps in Task 0 of Day 4 Session 1, but with data from /dev/workshop_DATA/Day_4/Session_3.
+> Prepare your working directory for this session by following all the steps in Task 0 of Day 4 Session 1, but with directory name `day_4_mutationLoad` data from `/home/DATA/Day_4/Session_3`.
+(You should be a wiz by now!)

 By the end of this exercise, you should have separate working directory for this session containing 18 files with .glf suffix, two python scripts, one bed file containing SIFT reference scores and one metadata file.
 ```